 What happens when you don’t have version control?
 Industrial automation projects have a ton of moving parts including multiple programmers, tasks, and countless iterations as code is developed and deployed.
 It can be difficult to track changes and ensure that everything works well together.
 This is where Git comes in.

-As we see it, there are only two options for version control.
-You can take the classic Ph.D. dissertation approach, with 20+ different file names and multiple “final” versions...
+When it comes to version control, you can take the classic Ph.D. dissertation approach, with 20+ different file names and multiple “final” versions...

 …OR you can try Git, the key to version control and collaborative coding.

 Git isn’t exactly the new kid on the block.
-Pretty much every major player in the software world uses it.
-Google, Facebook, Twitter, Microsoft, Amazon, and Netflix all use Git - - and reap the benefits.
+Pretty much every major player in the software world uses it (or some permutation of it).
+Google, Meta, Twitter, Microsoft, Amazon, and Netflix all use Git-- and reap the benefits.

 You’d think that with all these major companies having Git in their toolkit, everybody would be using it.
 However, the industrial automation world can sometimes be a bit behind.
 That’s why it’s important to get the word out on the benefits of Git.